 People believe that only toppers can crack competitive exams like JEE or NEET.
 This is one of the biggest myths surrounding competitive exams.
 Your dedication is all that matters when preparing for such exams.
 A student whose performance is average can also crack these exams if they work hard and stay motivated.

 Myth 2: Studying in expensive coaching centres can help crack the exam

-Myth 3: More number of hours you study means better preparation
+Myth 3: More hours you study means better preparation

 Every student has different ways to study and prepare.
 Some students can study for just 2-3 hours and clear tough exams while some might study all day for the same.
-The number of hours do not count when you’re preparing for competitive exams.
-As long as you stay 100% focussed while you study, cracking competitive exams won’t require extensive study schedules.
+The number of hours does not count when you’re preparing for competitive exams.
+As long as you stay 100% focused while you study, cracking competitive exams won’t require extensive study schedules.